DanielleInkster/js-api/README.md

 ## Challenge

-As usual please start by forking this repo.
+You'll create an app that summarises the news.

 ## Project overview

-Your app will grab all the headlines from the Guardian newspaper API and display them on a page.
+Your app will grab all the headlines from the NewsAPI and display them on a page.
 Clicking on a headline will show a summary of the article.

 ### Technologies